dreinsdo/CSNE2018-MyoADD/README.md

 The Myo controlled WDO is comprised of major components: 3D printed WDO, Myo armband by Thalmic Labs, and Raspberry Pi.
 This repository does not provide detail necessary to construct the mechatronic WDO, however contains many of the source files used to produce the prototype.

-Motivation: 3D printing movement in consumer market and academia to develop prosthetics and orthoses in open-source format
+Motivation: 3D printing movement in consumer market and academia to develop prosthetics and orthoses in open-source format.

 Goal: Bring additional functionality to purely mechanical assistive devices with mechatronics: myoelectric inputs and haptic feedback